XiaoboMM/Breeding-Design-Simulation-tool/README.md

 # Select-Candidate-Parents-tool
-**Select Candidate Parents (SCP) tool** is developed for the selection of candidate parents and breeding strategies, estimation of breeding population size, and achieving the pyramiding of superior alleles.
+**Select Candidate Parents (SCP) tool** is developed for the selection of candidate parents and breeding schemes, estimation of breeding population size, and achieving the pyramiding of superior alleles.

 ## Installation